-How much money that agents do in Beverly Hills make each year depends on several factors, including the number of transactions they complete, the commissions they bring in, and the Beverly Hills agent’s split with their sponsoring broker.
+How much money agents in Beverly Hills make each year depends on several factors, including the number of transactions they complete, the commissions they bring in, and the Beverly Hills agent’s split with their sponsoring broker.
 Here’s a rundown of how real estate agents get paid—and how much they make.

 Percentage % Of Sale, Pending, And Agent